geoffwa/simplelenium/README.md

 ## Advanced topics

-Let's say you are not impressed, what else can Simplelenium do to make writing tests easier?
+Let's say you are not impressed, what else can Simplerlenium do to make writing tests easier?

 ### Page Objects and Section Objects